tomascordero/chargebee-php/dotnet/README.md

 To install the ChargeBee .Net Client Library, run the following command in the Package Manager Console:

-	$ Install-Package ChargeBee -Verion 1.x.x
+	$ Install-Package ChargeBee -Vesrion 1.x.x

-If you would prefer to build it from source, checout latest version of 1.x.x release tag:
+If you would prefer to build it from source, checkout latest version of 1.x.x release tag:

-    $ git checkout [latest realeas tag]
+    $ git checkout [latest release tag]

 ## Documentation